wiard/punkbank/README.md

-## Challenges in the Bitmap Metaverse World
+## Peoples reactions on The Matrix on Bitmap

 The introduction of NATs proposed by BlockRunner has led to an interesting confusion in the Bitmap Metaverse World and I prefer to call it a 'Frictious Moment with Great Possibilities'.
 Simultaneously, a second Conflict of Interest is occurring in Ordinals World.
 Ordinal Mempools on Bitcoin are experiencing congestion, raising concerns for Bitcoin-based ecosystems.
 On top of that, Outside Forces still are critisizing Bitcoin Ordinals as a project endangering the Bitcoin Success.
 These three major challenges are too big for me alone to address so I want to make an example to solve two major cases, the confusion between Bitmaps and the Blockrunner.
 With this I think I solve all.
 With this effort creating a better world for all.